Skip to content

 Why don't you pump cellulose under the floor?+

-Because a crawlspace under a Queenslander is an open, breezy, sometimes-damp space, and loose-fill cellulose is made to sit captive in a sealed ceiling cavity, not hang upside-down in the open air under your floorboards.
+Because a crawlspace under a Queenslander is an open, breezy, sometimes-damp space, and loose-fill cellulose fibre is made to sit captive in a sealed ceiling cavity, not hang upside-down in the open air under your floorboards.
 Underfloor wants a batt that's cut to fit between the joists and stays put: polyester.
 It's hydrophobic so the humidity under the house doesn't waterlog it, it's non-itchy to handle, and it lifts out cleanly if a plumber ever needs to get in.
-So under the floor I use polyester, not cellulose, even though I make the cellulose myself.
+So under the floor I use polyester, not loose fill, even though I make the cellulose fibre myself.

 Is polyester insulation any good, or is it just a cheaper batt?+

 Polyester is the King of batts, a solid product, and I fit it every week.
 It's locally made, non-itchy and safe to handle, there's no nasty glass-fibre dust to wash off your work clothes, and it shrugs off moisture.
 In 30-odd years I've never seen a polyester batt settle the way fibreglass does.
 It's the right choice underfloor, and it's the right choice for anyone with a sensitivity who can't have a loose-fill product.
-It's still a batt, so it has to be cut to fit every bay, but if it has to be a batt, this is the one.
+It's still a batt, so it has to be cut to fit every bay.
+But if it has to be a batt, this is the one.

 I'm sensitive to dust.
 Is polyester or cellulose better for me?+